Updated on 22 July, 2026

 - Deactivate the plugin before migration and reactivate once migration is complete.

-- Preserve the WP2FA_ENCRYPT_KEY value before migration.
-If it changes after migration, replace the new key with the old one.
+WP2FA_ENCRYPT_KEYvalue before migration.
+If it changes after migration, replace the new key with the old one. - Ensure the